vocdoni/docs/docs/protocol/smart-contracts.md

 # Smart contracts

-Voting processes will need to interact with two different Smart Contracts on the Blockchain:
+Voting ecosystems will need to interact with two different Smart Contracts on the Blockchain:
 * **Entity Resolver**
     * Decentralized registry of entities and their corresponding metatada
 * **Voting Process**